 This course is designed to introduce the student to the basic principles of nutrition, preventive dentistry, and dental health education.
 Emphasis will be placed on philosophy of preventive dentistry including: oral hygiene, patient motivation and management, and methods of oral health education.
-Upon completion, students should be able to apply the basic principles of nutrition and preventive dentistry.
+Upon completion, and permission of the instructor

-PRECLINICAL PROCEDURES II DNT 116
+DNT 116 PRECLINICAL PROCEDURES II